thegreathowdini/mh/README.md

 <a name="autohunt"/>

 ## autohunt.py
-This script automates some key aspects of MH.
-It's most basic function is to sound the horn regularly, with a couple of antibot evasion features built in.
+This script automates some aspects of MH.
+It's most basic function is to sound the horn regularly.
 It also has options to automate things like travelling, changing the trap setup, buying and crafting things, etc., according to the requirements of some quests.

 ### Basic usage
 Change the first few lines of the script to include some form of valid credentials (either username + password or an active session cookie), then run the script without arguments.
 If the credentials provided are valid, the script will start and sound the horn at 15-20 mins intervals continually until you abort it.